7 Best Individual Youth Soccer Drills for Faster Development

 This next soccer drill is designed to help you improve your ball control skills.
 For this drill you can do it by either juggling the ball a couple of times and then hitting the ball high in the air or simply start with the ball in your hand and throw it up in the air.

-As the ball drops back down to the ground, the goal is to control the ball while keeping the ball as close to you as possible and not letting it bounce everywhere.
-To make this more challenging use both feet equally and create a square or circle, as big or as small as you would like, and try to keep the ball under control with out it leaving the grid.
+As the ball drops back down to the ground, the goal is to control the ball while keeping it as close to you as possible without letting it bounce everywhere.
+To make this more challenging use both feet equally and create a square or circle, as big or as small as you would like, and try to keep the ball under control with out it leaving the grid you created.

 Wall Passing Drills